Towards Question-Answering as an Automatic Metric for Evaluating the Content Quality of a Summary: Answer Selection

 We explore three different answer selection strategies which pick phrases that are (1) named-entities, (2) noun phrase chunks, (3) or maximally-sized noun phrases.
 The maximally-sized noun phrases in a sentence are identified by traversing the dependency tree down from the root until a noun is reached, then selecting the entire subtree for that noun.
 Example answers selected by each strategy are presented in Figure~\ref{fig:example_candidates}.

-Since there is no well-established method of measuring how much semantic content is represented by a set of QA pairs, we compare the content covered by the QA pairs to that of another semantic representation, the Pyramid Method SCUs (see \S\ref{sec:related_work} for details).
+Since there is no well-established method of measuring how much semantic content is represented by a set of QA pairs, we instead compare the content covered by the QA pairs to that of another semantic representation, the Pyramid Method SCUs (see \S\ref{sec:related_work} for details).
 This approach allows us to compare answer selection strategies to a common point of reference as well as understand what types of information are represented by each formalism.

 In order to compare the content covered by QA pairs and SCUs, each QA pair is manually mapped to an SCU based on whether the information that is being probed by the QA pair is included in the SCU description.
-For instance, in Figure~\ref{fig:example_candidates}, Q$_1$ and Q$_2$ map to SCU$_4$ because they target what was attacked, which is included in the SCU description, whereas Q$_3$ would not because the SCU does not describe the location of the attacks.
-This mapping allows us to calculate the portion of QA pairs that map to some SCU, called the \emph{QA precision}, and the portion of SCUs that are mapped to by some QA pair, called the \emph{SCU coverage}.
+For instance, in Figure~\ref{fig:example_candidates}, QA$_1$ and QA$_2$ map to SCU$_4$ because they target what was attacked, which is included in the SCU description, whereas QA$_3$ would not because the SCU does not describe the location of the attacks.
+This mapping allows us to calculate the proportion of QA pairs that map to some SCU, called the \emph{QA precision}, and the proportion of SCUs that are mapped to by some QA pair, called the \emph{SCU coverage}.